PyretAutograder/pyret-autograder-cli/README.md

 npx pyret-autograder-cli --help
 ```

-The package also exposes a binary under the name `pyret-autograder`
+The package also exposes an executable under the name `pyret-autograder`